The challenge of building outlets to host research that can't be published in top journals

-In fact, restricting attention to the null results that did get written up, they were published at about the same rate as positive results.
+In fact, restricting attention to the null results that did get written up in Franco, Malhotra, and Simonovits (2014), they were published at about the same rate as positive results.
 One interpretation of that is sometimes null results are, in fact, interesting, and so they get written up.
 But in those cases, publication bias isn’t really a problem, because the results face a decent shot of getting published anyway.
 Indeed, preprint servers aren’t really intended to be an archive for work that can’t be published in traditional outlets; instead, they are more like a parking spot for papers that are being shopped for publication in traditional outlets.
 Hence, the relatively small difference between effect sizes in gray literature and journals.

 Franco, Malhotra, and Simonovits (2014) suggest that papers in the social sciences don’t get written up and posted to a preprint server if the results don’t look publishable.
-Brodeur, Cook, and Heyes (2020) provide some complementary evidence that when authors engage in p-hacking, they do it in anticipation of the challenges of publication, not in response to pushback from peer reviewers.
+Brodeur, Cook, and Heyes (2020) and Brodeur et al. (2023) provide some complementary evidence that when authors engage in p-hacking, they do it in anticipation of the challenges of publication, not in response to pushback from peer reviewers.

 Brodeur, Cook, and Heyes (2020) look for the statistical fingerprints of p-hacking in economics journals versus working papers.
-They’re able to detect this because p-hacking leaves a different statistical fingerprint than regular publication bias.
+Brodeur et al. (2023) do the same, looking at 705 submissions to the Journal of Human Resources.
+In both cases, they key idea is that p-hacking leaves a different statistical fingerprint than regular publication bias.
 Imagine a bunch of results are plotted in a scatterplot, like in the left-most figure below, with effect sizes on the horizontal axis and the imprecision of the estimate on the vertical axis.
 Everything in the red triangle is not statistically significantly distinguishable from zero (the red zone widens as you go up, because as imprecision gets larger, larger and larger estimates could actually be consistent with the true effect size being zero).

 In the middle figure, we illustrate the statistical footprint of publication bias: all the results in the red triangle just disappear, because they don’t get published.
 (I talked about how to detect his here) In the right figure, we have the statistical footprint of p-hacking.
 Instead of disappearing, all the effects in the red triangle get perturbed again and again until they lie outside the red triangle.
 This leads to a suspicious pile of results that just (barely) happen to be statistically significant and therefore publishable.

-Brodeur, Cook, and Heyes (2020) look for this kind of suspicious pileup right above the conventional thresholds for statistical significance.
-The figures below plot the distribution of something called a z-statistic, which divides a normalized version of the effect size by an estimate of precision.
+Brodeur, Cook, and Heyes (2020) and Brodeur et al. (2023) look for this kind of suspicious pileup right above the conventional thresholds for statistical significance.
+The set of four figures below plot the distribution of two kinds of test statistics found in various samples of economics papers.
+The top row, from Brodeur, Cook, and Heyes (2020) plot the distribution of something called a z-statistic, which divides a normalized version of the effect size by an estimate of precision.
 A big z-statistic is associated with a precisely estimated effect that is large - those are places where we can be most confident the true effect is not actually zero.
-A small z-statistic is a small and very imprecisely effect size; those are places where we worry a lot that the true effect is actually zero and we’re just observing noise.
-The figure on the left presents z-statistics from the main results of every empirical paper published in a top 25 economics journal in 2015 and 2018.
-The figure on the right presents the same thing for the preprint version of each of these papers.
+A small z-statistic is a small and very imprecisely estimated effect size; those are places where we worry a lot that the true effect is actually zero and we’re just observing noise.
+The bottom row, from Brodeur et al. (2023) plots a closely related statistic, a p-value, which is (colloquially) the probability a given set of data would arise simply by chance, if there is no genuine effect out there.

-Notice there’s a big hump in the middle; that’s the suspicious pileup I discussed above.
-Lots of papers are publishing results that are just barely statistically significant.
-Hmmmmmmm, how convenient.
-But in the current discussion, the main point is that this bump is already there in the working paper stage.
+The second interesting thing relates to the similarity of these patterns across the four figures.
+In the top-right, we have the distribution of test-statistics from papers published in top 25 economics journals in 2015 and 2018.
+In the top-left, Brodeur and coauthors go back and identify published pre-print versions of these papers and do the same analysis.
+For the purposes of the current discussion, the main point is that this anomalous distribution of test statistic results is already there in the working paper stage.
 If we interpret this as evidence of p-hacking, it’s telling us that researchers don’t do it when reviewers complain - they do it before they even submit to reviewers.

 Now, before we draw strong conclusions about the efficacy of preprint servers for reducing publication bias, we should pause to note that a journal may provide professional credit that a preprint does not.
-Franco, Malhotra, and Simonovits’ result about null results never even being written up suggests it might not be worth writing up a draft merely to post it on a preprint server.
+The earlier discussion of papers that find null results are often never even written up suggests it might not be worth writing up a draft merely to post it on a preprint server.
 But it might be worth writing up a draft if it would result in a peer reviewed journal article.
 You can at least list that on your CV under published and peer reviewed papers, and maybe it helps you get tenure.

 Maybe that’s enough to pull null results out of the file drawer and into the public domain.
 But in science, a successful publication is not just one that gets published - it’s one that is influential.
 One proxy we can use for that is the number of citations received.
 And when Fanelli, Costas, and Ioannidis look at the impact of citations on bias, they find the same kind of effect as they do for publication.
 More cited work tends to exhibit bigger effect sizes, though again, the overall effect is pretty small.